- 400-500 g prawns

 - Juice of ½ lime or ¼ lemon (reserve grated zest)

 - Salt and pepper

 This is a truly fusion dish that was originally taken from India.
 It was then Anglocised by adding egg and haddock.
-We have returned it to its origin somewhat by adding other typical Asian ingredients, and retaining the Indian ones.
+This recipe has returned it to its origin by adding other typical Asian ingredients, and retaining the Indian ones.